-Location Туре Quantity Date of emplacement Supplementary information THE REPUBLIC OF CROATIA Total hazardous area at the end of 2021 was 204,4 km 2 out of which: Anti-personnel mines 13.856 Estimate according to number of minefield records in CROMAC database and annual demining report 136,8 km 2 of confirmed hazardous areas (CHAs) 67.6 km 2 of suspected hazardous areas (SHAs) Anti-vehicle mines 921 Estimate according to number of minefield records in CROMAC database and annual demining report report) on Dec 31, 2021 reaches 14.777 mines (13.856 AP mines and 921 AT mines), excluding the areas under the MoD jurisdiction.
+Location Туре Quantity Date of emplacement Supplementary information THE REPUBLIC OF CROATIA Total hazardous area at the end of 2022 was 149,7 km out of which: Anti-personnel mines 11.898 Estimate according to number of minefield records in CROMAC database and annual demining report 99,4 km of confirmed hazardous areas (CHAs) 50,3 km of suspected hazardous areas (SHAs) Anti-vehicle mines 827 records in CRON ing to number of minefield /IAC database and annual mining report

-Excluding the MoD areas with the additional 29.5 km2 of HA recorded
+\Excluding the MoD areas with the additional 19,8 km of HA recorded

-Hazardous areas in the Republic of Croatia on December 31, 2021 remained on 37 Municipalities/ 7 Counties and amount to 204.4 km2 (136.8 km2 CHA, 67.6 km2 SHA), excluding the MoD areas of an additional 29.5 km2 of HA.
-Approximate number of AP/AT mines emplaced (Estimate according to number of minefield records in CPD/CROMAC sector database and Annual demining
+Hazardous areas in the Republic of Croatia on December 31, 2022 remained on 28 Municipalities/ 6 Counties and amounted to 149.7 km (99.4 km CHA, 50.3 km SHA), excluding the MoD areas of an additional 19,8 km of HA.
+Approximate number of AP/AT mines emplaced (Estimate according to number of minefield records in CPD/CROMAC sector database and Annual demining report) on Dec 31, 2022 reaches 12.725 mines (11.898 AP mines and 827 AT mines), excluding the areas under the MoD jurisdiction.
+It is important to highlight that during 2022 Republic of Croatia released completely one more contaminated County, when Požeško-Slavonska County was declared free of contamination.